Master the Art of Creative Writing

 EN 611: Fiction Workshop (3 credits)

-Students will analyze in a workshop setting their own short stories for intensive examination by workshop participants.
+Students will analyze in a workshop setting their own short stories or novel chapters for intensive examination by workshop participants.
+Reading may be assigned.
+This course may be retaken for credit.
 Light reading may be assigned.
 This course may be retaken for credit.

 EN 615: Craft Seminar: Poetry: Ekphrasis (3 credits)